MightyBrushwagg/Robotics-Challenge/README.md

 This repository contains the codebase and documentation for Team 404 (Group 9) in the UCL Robotics and AI Year 1 Challenge.
 The team members are Morgan, Ian, Xavier, and Helitha.

-Our robot, **Paxman**, is designed to autonomously traverse a complex obstacle course using a combination of advanced mobility, sensors, and preprogrammed logic.
+Our robot, **PAXTON**, is designed to autonomously traverse a complex obstacle course using a combination of advanced mobility, sensors, and preprogrammed logic.
 Paxman features:

 - **Passively transforming wheels** to assist in climbing over uneven terrain while being smooth on even surfaces.
 - **Ackermann steering and differential drive**, allowing both agile turning and stable movement.